Key Blacklake Features

 Instead of relying on a TM as a static memory of how content used to be, Blacklake reflects how content is right now.
 Any change in a connected system can be aligned, diffed, and updated automatically in the Lake.

-2. Two fundamental actions: Apply and Add to Lake
+2. Two fundamental actions: Prepare Content and Store Content

 Blacklake intentionally keeps interaction simple.
 Everything revolves around two core actions.

-When you trigger the Apply Lake action, Blacklake:
+When you trigger the Prepare Content Action, Blacklake:

 - Diffs the content first.
 Because most content already exists in the lake, Blacklake compares what you’re sending with what it already knows and pre-fills the parts that haven’t changed.
 Only new or updated units require further processing.